goodreasonai/abbey/README.md

 **Having any issues?
 Please, please post an issue or reach out to the creator directly!
 Twitter DM @gkamer8, email gordon@us.ai, or otherwise ping him – he likes it.**

 If Abbey is not by default configurable to your liking, and you're comfortable writing code, please consider opening a PR with your improvements!
 Adding new integrations and even full interfaces is straightforward; see more details in the "Contributing" section below.
-Lastly, Abbey provides simple configuration variables for things like its name, logo, and color scheme.
-See below how to switch them up.

 ## Screenshots